Auto Insurance Glossary

 Occurrence

 An occurrence is a single event that results in a claim.
 Insurance policies define what counts as a separate occurrence, which affects deductible application and policy limits.
-Multiple damages from the same cause are typically treated as one occurrence.
+Multiple damages from the same cause count as one occurrence.

 Overseas Insurance

-Overseas insurance covers vehicles while traveling or stationed outside the U.S. This specialized protection addresses the unique risks of international driving, including different liability standards and repair costs in foreign countries.
+Overseas insurance covers vehicles while traveling or stationed outside the U.S. Standard auto policies don't cover international driving.
+This specialized coverage addresses risks like different liability standards and higher repair costs in foreign countries.

 P